What Is The Endocannabinoid System?

 These endocannabinoids and receptors work like neurotransmitters - different chemical signals are fired around the body in order to create certain reactions depending on what the body needs.
 Endocannabinoids can bind to either one of these receptors.
 The effect or reaction produced depends on the type of endocannabinoid, the type of receptor, and the area in the body that the receptor is located.
 Enzymes come into the picture after this binding has taken place.
 Their job is to break down the endocannabinoids after their function has been completed.

-There are 2 main types of these enzymes: fatty acid amide hydrolase (FAAH) which typically breaks down AEA, and monoacylglycerol acid lipase (MAL) which typically breaks down 2-AG.
+fatty acid amide hydrolase (FAAH) which typically breaks down AEA, and monoacylglycerol acid lipase (MAL) which typically breaks down 2-AG.
 What’s the point of the ECS?
 As we mentioned briefly in the introduction to this article, the function of the endocannabinoid system is to regulate homeostasis.

 Researchers have not yet determined all of the functions of the ECS, but they are clear on one fact: it is essential for keeping the human body balanced and functioning properly.
 The known functions of the ECS are vast.
 It’s known to play a role in regulating: Sleep Appetite Pain Metabolism Inflammation Mood Memory Muscle health Bone health Stress Skin Nerve functioning Liver Reproductive system Heart functioning And probably a whole lot more!